- American Physical Society Sites

 Each nomination must include:

 Five finalists will be selected.
-Each finalist will present his/her talk twice at the March Meeting: once in its regular session and once in a special session.
+Each finalist will present their talk twice at the March Meeting: once in its regular session and once in a special session.

 Each finalist will receive travel support up to $500 to attend the March Meeting.
 The winner will also receive a $1,000 award and each of the other four finalists will receive $500 awards.
 Prizes will be announced at the GSNP Business meeting.